 Dobot is an iOS and Android bot that automatically withdraws a small amount from your checking account on a schedule you choose to help you save for specific goals.
 Whether you are looking to save for a new car, a trip around the world or for your childs braces, Dobot can help you make it happen.

 Signing up is quick and easy, and each week when Dobot withdraws from your checking account, you can pick which goal or goals to send the funds to.
 The Dobot app shows your progress toward each goal so you can keep track of where to place money next.
 Add extra or withdraw back to your checking at any time from the app, or leave the money there and watch your balances grow to reach your goals.

 Dobot is completely free to use.

-Acorns charges $1 per month for portfolios up to $5,000, then 0.25% of your account balance annually.
+Acorns charge $1 per month for portfolios up to $5,000, then 0.25% of your account balance annually.
 Students with a .edu email address can use Acorns for free for up to four years after registration.